Upward Bound Math and Science Program at UNCW is a FREE TRIO program that prepares students to

 College admissions and requirements - look at course catalogs for your dream school starting as an 8th grader -learn what classes, GPA, Rank, SAT or ACT scores you'll need to be competitive when it's your turn to apply to the college of your choice.

-You'll pick a pathway (series of classes in a career group) in high school.
+You'll select a pathway (a series of classes within a career group) in high school.
 Click here to learn more.

 Click here for the NHCS Pathways to Teaching